dvqm/s-resume_manager/README.md

 SPA for creating, and storing resumes.
 Synchronizing data with the cloud.

-* esponsive design.
+* Responsive design.
-* RUD operations.
+* CRUD operations.
-* orm validation.
+* Form validation.
-* eview and save to pdf.
+* Review and save to pdf.
-* atabase authentication.
+* Database authentication.
-* toring data in a real-time database.
+* Storing data in a real-time database.

 ## Technologies:
 * Javascript.
 * React.
-* MaterialUI.
+* Material UI.
 * Firebase.
 * @react-pdf/renderer.